wbolster/jsonlines/doc/index.rst

 .. _jsonlines: http://jsonlines.org/
 .. _ndjson: http://ndjson.org/

-The *jsonlines* file format is very straight-forward: it's simply a UTF-8 encoded text file with one JSON value per line.
+This file format is very simple: UTF-8 encoded text with one valid JSON value per line.
+While code to consume and create such data is not complex, it quickly becomes long when adding data validation, error handling, and so on.
+This small library implements all that (and more!) so that applications using this format do not have to reinvent the wheel.

 Features